Community Health Worker

 Maygen, MSW, LCSW

-Clinical Supervisor, Child and Family Therapist
+Clinical Director, Child and Family Therapist

 I am a Licensed Clinical Social Worker with over 7 years of experience working with children and families for Olalla Center.
 I have worked with children ages 3-17, adults of all ages, as well as natural, foster, and adoptive parents.
 I have helped many people manage and overcome symptoms of depression, anxiety, anger, resentment, physical, emotional and sexual trauma, behavior/parenting challenges, and more.
 I have a Master's degree in Clinical Social Work from Boston University and am licensed in the State of Oregon.
 My clinical approach is eclectic, which allows me to design personalized treatment based on the individual strengths of each of my clients.
 People are individuals so I believe their counseling should be as well.
 Some of my favorite techniques utilize narrative therapy and mindfulness practices but that is not appealing to everyone.
 I believe my job is to help identify what works for you to reach your personal goals and help walk the path toward healing with you.